-Recently it was revealed that a few photography related websites had been compromised, and account passwords were leaked to the ‘dark web’.
+Recently it was revealed that a few photography-related websites had been compromised, and account passwords were leaked to the ‘dark web’.
 This is really concerning, especially if you re-use your passwords across websites, or if you just make small changes to keep them -sort of- unique.
-The solution is to use a service that creates long, unbreakable passwords, so that you don’t have to remember them in the first place.
-Read on to find out if you were affected by these hacks, and how you can ensure that you minimise any possible repercussions.
+The solution is to use a service that creates long, unbreakable passwords so that you don’t have to remember them in the first place.
+Read on to find out if you were affected by these hacks, and how you can ensure that you minimize any possible repercussions.

 How Can You Make Your Passwords Unhackable?

 A significant portion of your work and personal life is online and secured behind passwords.
 Unless your passwords are long, unreplicable, have numbers, uppercase, lowercase, and special characters (phew!) it’s likely that they can be cracked with relative ease.